krishnasaga/learning-notes/behavioral-biology/macular-genetics.md

 ### Transcription factors
 Transcription factors are proteins involved in the process of converting, or transcribing, DNA into RNA.

+- Proteins that regulate gene expression by binding to specific DNA sequences in the promoter region.

+- They can activate or repress gene expression by recruiting other proteins or interacting with RNA polymerase.

+- There are different types of transcription factors, which are involved in regulating the expression of multiple genes or specific genes.

+- The activity of transcription factors is regulated by post-translational modifications.

+- Mutations or changes in the expression of transcription factors can lead to developmental abnormalities, cancer, and other diseases.

+- Transcription factors are important targets for drug development and gene therapy.

+- Understanding transcription factors is crucial for the proper functioning of living organisms and has implications for medicine and biotechnology.

 ### Splicing enzymes
 The RNA-splicing endonuclease is an evolutionarily conserved enzyme responsible for the excision of introns from nuclear transfer RNA (tRNA) and all archaeal RNAs.